mandalorianl3/mandalorianl3.jarvis.github.io/README.md

 Hi :] This code was made entirely by Megan Lang!

 If you try to run this code as is, it won't work because the token is outdated!
 This is a safety feature employed by Discord.
-If you are my professor and wish to run this code, please email me and I will send you the current token.
+If you are viewing this and wish to run this code, please email me and I will send you the current token.
+If you do not have my email already, please do not contact me.

 A basic description of this program:
 1. The main.py code calls the run_bot function, which is stored in bot.py.
 This is the active run-time function.